Department of Physics and Astronomy

 The Stony Brook area has a large number of scientific and technologically oriented enterprises.
 The campus has Ph.D. granting departments in all the major scientific disciplines, a modern and comprehensive health sciences center offering undergraduate and graduate degrees, and a large number of science-oriented professors.
+It also has a College of Business and a School of Journalism for those with broader interests.
 The Center of Excellence in Wireless & Information Technology, located on the campus, is a $250 million dollar government/industry/academic partnership leading the next wave of the wireless and information technology revolution.
 The Long Island High Technology Incubator, also affiliated with the University, is a non-profit organization dedicated to helping new technologically-innovative companies to grow by providing them with a variety of support resources and services.
 This institution is therefore ideally suited for the education and training of capable scientists whose specialty is the modern instrumentation associated with scientific research and modern industry.

 Connected to National Laboratories

 Our MSI and Ph.D. students find exciting research and job opportunities in Brookhaven National Laboratory (BNL), one of the largest research

 centers in the United States.
 Several of our professors have research programs at BNL, e.g., in the Relativistic Heavy Ion Collider, in the

 Center for Functional Nanomaterials, in the National Synchrotron Light Source and elsewhere.

 There will be a significant expansion as the new NSLS-II synchrotron that is being designed, built, and operated.

 Many BNL staff scientists have adjunct appointments in